Tucupita Marcano Player Props: Pirates vs. Diamondbacks

 Tucupita Marcano At The Plate

-- Marcano has 12 doubles, two triples, three home runs and nine walks while hitting .240.
+- Marcano is hitting .241 with 12 doubles, two triples, three home runs and 10 walks.

-- Marcano has an RBI in 11 of 58 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 12 games this season (20.3%), Marcano has picked up an RBI, and in three of those games (5.1%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 13 times this year (22.4%), including one multi-run game.
+- In 13 of 59 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.